 Step 3: Submit Transcripts, Recommendations, and Supplemental Materials

-Students must submit transcripts for all post-secondary institutions attended.
+High school diploma or equivalent required.
+Students who have attended any post-secondary institutions should provide transcripts from those institutions, otherwise high school transcripts are required.
+Additionally, students must submit a personal statement of interest (detailed on the application), résumé, and two letters of recommendation.
 Students with a background in musical performance are preferred, and preference will be given to students with a bachelor’s degree or certificate in piano technology from an accredited artisan school.
-Additionally, students must submit a personal statement of interest (detailed on the application), résumé, and three letters of recommendation.

 Step 4: Interview